bcgov/digital-trust-toolkit/docs/governance/mining/major-mines-office/governance.md

 1. Traction MUST notify Core if the offer is declined.

 ## 2.5.3.
 Publishing Mining Permit Data to OrgBook BC - JSON-LD Credentials

+Automated process takes credential data from MDS and creates JSON-LD credentials that are published to Orgbook BC scheduled for weekly deployments.
+Data MUST meet the following requirements in order to be published:
+1. Party is related to an Orgbook BC entity
+2. Party is assigned as a permittee to the permit on the date of the amendment issued
+3. The permit is associated with a major mine
+4. The permit has status "open"
+5. The permit is not an Exploration Permit

 ## 2.6.
 Technical Requirements
 Technical requirements include both JSON-LD and Anoncreds verifiable credential formats to enable interoperability of credential data.